bbauska/CSS-Notes4Pros/README.md

 > (*Note: Additional properties were added to the element for
 > presentational purpose.*)
 >
-> You\'d have noticed that the left border has only a single color (the
+> You&apos;d have noticed that the left border has only a single color (the
 > start color of the gradient) while the right border also has only a
-> single color (the gradient\'s end color).
+> single color (the gradient&apos;s end color).
 This is because of the way
 > that border image property works.
 It is as though the gradient is
 > applied to the entire box and then the colors are masked from the
 > padding and content areas, thus making it look as though only the